8 – Melanie Makes Me Smile – Tony Burrows

 # 4 – My Baby Loves Lovin’ – White Plains

-This is one of those 1970s songs in which you may not recognize the title of the song or the band’s name, but you will remember the song instantly after you hit play.
+This is one of those 1970s songs in which you may not recognize the song’s title or the band’s name, but you will remember the song instantly after you hit play.
 This was a great 70s pop tune.
 Tony Burrows once again delivered a magnificent vocal.
 The song was composed by Roger Cook and Roger Greenaway and released by the group White Plains in 1970.
-The song reached the Billboard Top 20 in 1970 peaking at number thirteen.
+The song reached the Billboard Top 20 in 1970, peaking at number thirteen.
+There is some debate about this one, with some people claiming it was Ricky Wolff who sang lead.
+Others claim that it was indeed Tony Burrows.
+It sounds like Tony Burrows to us.
+But we weren’t there, so this one is hit or miss.
+It’s a great song either way.

 # 3 – United We Stand – The Brotherhood Of Man